 - 1 cup white wine

 - 2 tbsp pastis

 Slice all the garlic cloves as thin as possible and put into a pot covered by olive oil.
-Turn heat on low, and let cook slowly till garlic is amber colored.
+Turn heat on low, and let cook slowly till garlic is amber-colored.
 Remove and drain on paper towels.
-Save olive oil for other uses.
+Save the olive oil for other uses.